| One of the objectives of this research is to

 hygiene by the neighbours who lobby explicitly to turn public opinion in

+favour of prohibiting their activities.
 As a result of this, the classifiers feel

 the need to create instruments to take care of the final disposal of waste